-Mike Valerio is a four-time Emmy® award-winning journalist, serving as a reporter for WUSA9 in Washington.
-Valerio joins WUSA9 after covering state and national politics for NBC12 in Richmond, Va.
+Mike Valerio is a four-time Emmy® award-winning journalist, serving as a correspondent for WUSA9 in Washington.
+Valerio currently leads the station’s international investigative reporting, and spearheads the newsroom’s coverage of the White House.

 Valerio previously worked in New York as the chief researcher for the New York Times best-selling book, "Betrayal: The Life and Lies of Bernie Madoff."

-Beginning his career as a news reporter in New Bern, N.C., Valerio worked for the ABC and FOX affiliates covering Hurricanes Irene and Sandy.
-Valerio also reported from the trial of U.S. Senator John Edwards during his time in the Tar Heel State.
+Beginning his career as a news reporter in New Bern, N.C., Valerio worked for the ABC and Fox News affiliates covering Hurricanes Irene and Sandy.

 Valerio graduated from the George Washington University summa cum laude, with a degree in journalism and mass communication.
 He was born in Washington D.C., and has family spread across Virginia, New York and California.